Online Tournament Guide

 - Subsequent policies in this section make reference to a player “dropping.”
 This term is intended to include a player actually losing their connection, accidentally closing the Zoom client, having their video stream freeze, having their audio stream become unintelligible, or any other non-ephemeral occurrence that makes them unable to participate normally in the game.

-- If a player drops, the moderator will finish the current tossup or bonus (without the player participating), and then wait 1 minute for the player to reconnect or remedy their connection.
+- If a player drops, the moderator will finish the current tossup-bonus cycle (without the player participating), then wait up to 1 minute for the player to reconnect or remedy their connection.
 If the situation is remedied that way, the game will continue.
 If the player is unable to remedy the situation, the moderator will officially pause gameplay, allow both teams to make substitutions, and the game will continue.
 This pause does not count as a timeout (though the team may take its timeout to give the player additional time to rejoin).

 - If the player drops after having signaled on a tossup question, the moderator will count this as an incorrect answer (possibly incurring an interrupt penalty).
 If the player drops or otherwise becomes unable to participate in the middle of giving an official (“Our answer is”) bonus answer, another player on the team has 3 seconds to begin providing the team’s answer.
 Rulings on this timing are not protestable.